DesktopGooseUnofficial/ResourceHub/mods/hatgoos.md

 **Q: Where can I get the Sample Hat Pack?**

 **A:** It was made by one of the discord members [here](https://github.com/Tatohead/ResourceHub-Images/raw/master/Hatgoos/Hats/Hats.zip)

+**Q: Do the hats have to be 32x32?
+(Based on the Hats.zip provided from previous question)**

+**A:** No, the hats can be larger than 1000x1000 or smaller than 32x32.

+**Q: Do the hats have to be pixel?
+Can I only use the hats in that file?**

+**A:** No, you can add any kind of hat you want.
+That sample pack is suppose to act as a reference for making or adding your own hats.